Composition, Cooperation, and Coordination of Computational Systems: Other system models in the literature

-The black box behavior or as Manfred Broy calls it, {\it semantic interface}, of a component is then described by a function $f$ mapping the set of the histories of the input channels $\vec{I}$ onto the power set of histories of the output channels $\wp(\vec{O})$ of the component: $f:\vec{I} \rightarrow \wp(\vec{O})$.
+He calls the set of (typed) input and output channels a ''syntactic interface'' and the relation between the input and output histories a ''semantic interface'' of a component.
+He describes the latter by a function $f$ mapping the set of the histories of the input channels $\vec{I}$ onto the power set of histories of the output channels $\wp(\vec{O})$ of the component: $f:\vec{I} \rightarrow \wp(\vec{O})$.

-Manfed Broy then explicitly introduces the properties of causality as well as realizability in the sense that all output histories can indeed be computed.
+Manfed Broy then explicitly introduces the properties of causality as well as realisability in the sense that all output histories can indeed be computed.